ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 In general, ACCESS modelling suites can be edited either by directly modifying the configuration files within the suite directory, or by using the [_Rose_ GUI](#rosegui).

 !!! warning
-    Unless you are a very expert user, directly modifying configuration files is usually discouraged to avoid incurring in errors.
+    Unless you are an experienced user, directly modifying configuration files is usually discouraged to avoid encountering errors.

 ##### Rose GUI {: #rosegui }
 To open the [_Rose_](#rose) GUI, run the following command from within the [suite directory](#suitedir):